-where z(n,k,j,i) is height, positive upwards, relative to ocean datum (e.g. mean sea level) at gridpoint (n,k,j,i), eta(n,j,i) is the height of the ocean surface, positive upwards, relative to ocean datum at gridpoint (n,j,i), s(k) is the dimensionless coordinate at vertical gridpoint (k) with a range of $-1 \le s(k) \le 0$, s(0) corresponds to s(0) whereas s(-1) corresponds to s(0) depths(0), s(0) is the dimensionless vertical coordinate stretching function at gridpoint s(0) with a range of s(0) corresponds to s(0) corresponds to s(0) whereas s(0) corresponds to s(0) depths(0), s(0) corresponds to s(0) whereas s(0) corresponds to s(0) depths(0), s(0) corresponds to s(0) at critical depth controlling the stretching and s(0) depths(0), s(0) is the distance from ocean datum to sea floor (positive value) at horizontal gridpoint s(0), s(0)
+where z(n,k,j,i) is height, positive upwards, relative to ocean datum (e.g. mean sea level) at gridpoint (n,k,j,i), eta(n,j,i) is the height of the ocean surface, positive upwards, relative to ocean datum at gridpoint (n,j,i), s(k) is the dimensionless coordinate at vertical gridpoint (k) with a range of -1 <= s(k) <= 0, s(0) corresponds to s(0) to s(0) with a range of s(0) is the dimensionless vertical coordinate stretching function at gridpoint s(0) with a range of s(0) is the dimensionless vertical coordinate stretching function at gridpoint s(0) with a range of s(0) is the dimensionless vertical coordinate stretching function at gridpoint s(0) with a range of s(0) is the distance from ocean datum to sea floor (positive value) at horizontal gridpoint s(0).